NethServer/docs/administrator-manual/en/mail.rst

   plus the IMAP actions, if enabled in :ref:`email_mailboxes_settings`

 A transaction recorded in the :file:`maillog` file usually involves different components of the mail server.
 Each line contains respectively

-* the timestamp,
+* the timestamp
-* the host name,
+* the host name
 * the component name, and the process-id of the component instance
 * a text message detailing the operation